-June 3: Premier of a new choral piece for the Dog Star Chorus at Geffen MOCA, curated by Michael Pisaro.
+June 3: Premier of Music for Introverts 1, a new choral piece for the Dog Star Chorus at Geffen MOCA, curated by Michael Pisaro.

 Current interests: vocal interference, low frequencies, nonsense, tubes, Byzantine chant, paper, aliens, necromancy, villains, harmonicas, tuning forks, birds, the music of the spheres, bells.